chef/monitoring-integration-automate/data-dog/DataDog-Dashboard-Setup-and-Configuration.md

 You need to have clarity what you want to show and monitor in your dashboard and your audience; for example, L1 and L2 operations team will require a different set of dashboards versus somebody at the management who wants overall summary on the infrastructure footprint

 **Choose the right metrics:**
 Not all metrics are created equal, some are of more importance than others.
 Choose the metrics that are important to you, we have listed down all the important metrics that is critical to your Automate Infrastructure.

-The link provides you an estimation of metrics we have used to monitor Automate HA in AWS Managed Deployment style.
+The link provides you an estimation of metrics we have used to monitor Automate HA for various deployment styles.
 You can use this guidance to build metrics and dashboards for other deployment styles

 [Reference Metrics](Reference_Metrics_List.md)